netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

          These environment variables define the protocol and port used by the Citrix ingress controller to communicate with the Citrix ADC.

-         By default NS_PROTOCOL is HTTP and NS_PORT is 80.
-Other option is to use HTTPS and port 443.
+         By default NS_PROTOCOL is HTTPS and NS_PORT is 443.
        </details>
        <details>
        <summary>Ingress Class</summary>